ankitects/anki-manual/src/stats.md

 to (so 14-month intervals are not displayed at all on a 1-year graph).

 **Card Ease**
+This graph shows the number of cards that have a specific ease factor.
+Average ease of the selected deck / collection is also displayed here.

 **Hourly Breakdown**
 This graph shows what percentage of total reviews you have passed (i.e.,